dat3Cph/material/docs/deepdive-2/exercises/tmdb_exercise.md

 3. **Adding functionality**

-Add a new class `MovieController` with the following methods:
+Add a new class `MovieService` with the following methods:

 - `getByRating` that can take a rating or similar as a parameter and return all movies with that rating or lower or if you prefer, use the quality rating and find all movies with a specific rating e.g 8.5 and higher.
 You will need to return the movies in a List of MovieDTOs.

-- `getSortedByReleaseDate` that returns all movies sorted by release date descending.
+- `getSortedByReleaseDate` that takes a query string and returns all movies sorted by release date descending.

-- Write unit tests for the MovieController where you search for the following titles tests the result agains the expected out result.
-Make a strategy for how to test the methods in the MovieController:
+- Write unit/integration tests for the `MovieService` where you search for the following titles tests the result agains the expected out result.
+Make a strategy for how to test the methods in the MovieService class:

   - The Shawshank Redemption
   - The Godfather